-Nickel primarily trades on the LME and all references to nickel prices are based on trading on the LME.
-The closing, high, low and average prices per pound of nickel in U.S. dollars for each of the three years ended December 31, 2013, 2012 and 2011 were as follows.
+Nickel primarily trades on the LME and all references in this document to nickel prices are based on trading on the LME.
+The closing, high, low and average prices per pound of nickel in U.S. dollars for each of the three years ended December 31, 2014, 2013 and 2012 were as follows.